Best USB WiFi Adapters for PC and Laptop

 How To Install and Setup USB Wireless Adapter

-1. Insert the USB adapter into a USB port.
+1. Insert the USB adapter into a USB port, USB 3.0 if the unit supports it.

 2. A PC will usually install the Drivers automatically.